impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 Great!
 So the "summary" variable evaluates to "Set or show the global Ruby version".
 We can be reasonably confident of this because that's the string printed out immediately before the "foobar" string.

 But wait, when I initially glanced at the call to `substr`, I saw that the 2nd parameter was `10`.
 I had assumed that this meant we wanted the substring only up to the 10th character, and that the first param of `$0` was the index of the character that we wanted to start at.
 This can't be the case, since we clearly have more than 10 characters in the output.
-I look up the documentation for `substr` by Googling "awk substr", and I get [this result](https://web.archive.org/web/20201129014027/https://thomas-cokelaer.info/blog/2011/05/awk-the-substr-command-to-select-a-substring/), which says that the syntax of `substr` is as follows:
+I look up the documentation for `substr` by Googling "awk substr", and I get [this result](https://web.archive.org/web/20201129014027/https://thomas-cokelaer.info/blog/2011/05/awk-the-substr-command-to-select-a-substring/){:target="_blank" rel="noopener"}, which says that the syntax of `substr` is as follows:

 > substr(s, a, b) : it returns b number of chars from string s, starting at position a.
 The parameter b is optional, in which case it means up to the end of the string.